Get Started

 Learn More About Order Bumps

-Let’s see how to create an order bump and include it in the workflow.
+Let’s see how to create and include an order bump in the workflow.

-First, on the store checkout page, click on the “Add Order bump” button.
+First, on the store checkout page, click the “Add Order bump” button.

 Enter the name of your order bump offer